Jordan Spieth Betting Profile: The Sentry - PGA TOUR

 Spieth's Recent Performances

-- Spieth has finished in the top 10 in two of his last five events.
+- Spieth has finished in the top 10 twice over his last five tournaments.

-- Over his last five appearances, Spieth has finished within three shots of the leader once and carded a score that's better than average three times.
+- Spieth has finished with a score lower than the tournament average in three of his last five appearances, including one finish within three strokes of the leader.

-- He has an average score relative to par of -5 in his last five tournaments.
+- In his last five events, his average score has been -5.

 - In terms of driving distance, Jordan Spieth has averaged 300.7 yards in his past five starts.

-- In his past five starts, Spieth is averaging 0.179 Strokes Gained: Putting.
+- Spieth has an average of 0.179 Strokes Gained: Putting in his past five tournaments.

-- Looking at Strokes Gained: Total, Spieth has an average of -1.323 in his past five tournaments.
+- In his past five starts, Spieth is averaging -1.323 Strokes Gained: Total.

 Spieth's Advanced Stats and Rankings